 The virus is primarily spread from person to person.
 You can become infected from:

-- Respiratory droplets when an infected person coughs, sneezes, or talks.
+- Breathing in respiratory droplets when an infected person coughs, sneezes, or talks.

 How can I protect myself and others from COVID-19?

-There are currently two vaccines to protect against COVID-19.
+There are currently three vaccines available in the United States to protect against COVID-19.
 They are being administered by the Southern Nevada Health District and other community partners.

 Even if you get the vaccine, it is still important to take steps to prevent the spread of COVID-19.

 - Everyone 2 years of age and older should wear a well-fitting mask in public indoor places where the COVID-19 community transmission level is high, regardless of vaccination status.

 - Stay home and away from others if you are sick.